ralyodio/node-startup/README.md

 Startup script for Linux-based systems for running a [Node.js](http://nodejs.org/) app when rebooting, using an **/etc/init.d** script.

+## Looking for a maintainer

+If you use node-startup and would like to be a mainter, send me a message.

 ##Why node-startup?##

 When my VPS was rebooted occassionally by the hosting provider, my Node.js app was not coming back online after boot.
 This script can be used in **/etc/init.d**, which will allow rc.d to restart your app when the machine reboots without your knowledge.